rjuju/rjuju.github.io/_posts/blog/2018-07-03-diagnostic-of-unexpected-slowdown.markdown

 blocks are in `shared_buffers`.
 This cannot be a buffer eviction problem due to too high `shared_buffers` setting, or any disk latency issue.

-While some PostgreSQL configuration settings could be changed, none of them seems to explain this exact behavior.
-It'd be likely that modifying them will fix the situation, but we need more information to know exactly what's happening here and avoid any further performance issue.
+While some PostgreSQL configuration settings could be improved, none of them seems to explain this exact behavior.
+It'd be likely that modifying them will fix the situation, but we need more information to undetstand what's happening here exactly and avoid any further performance issue.

 ### Any wild guess?